|

 Matheson & Menzies all in different states of repair….meaning paint-work.
 Cayzer policy was to get the ship in recognizable

-and acceptable appearance on arrival back in the UK, and this particular photo (when
+and acceptable appearance on arrival back in the I

 don’t know whether you have been to Dar’ before but the photo is taken from the shoreline on the approaches into

-And apart from the fact that they were built alongside each other on the Clyde, I’m
+And apart from the fact that they were built alongside each other on the You

 will have to tick them off, as we go, but I’ve already said that each ship tells a story.
 Well on the Hector Herron,